Prayer

 What is the focus of my prayers?

 difficult circumstances asking to be delivered from the persecution, rather they would be given boldness to live for Christ (Act 4:29,30).
 They realised it would be through many hardships they would reach heaven and the trials were allowed by their loving heavenly Father (Act 14:22; 1 Pet 4:12).
 God has a greater goal than our comfort, He wants His character to be developed in us (Gal 5:22,23).
-It is right to pray for the health of others so they can live productive lives for the Lord, without being incapacitated by sickness, yet there is also the individual responsibility to eat wisely and exercise (3 Jn 1:2).
+It is right to pray for the healing of others so they can live productive lives for the Lord, without being incapacitated by sickness, yet there is also the individual responsibility to eat wisely and exercise (Mk 16:17,18; 3 Jn 1:2).

-The Bible states Job's tragic situation turned when he reached out, even in the midst of his personal misfortune and unselfishly prayed for his friends who were experiencing hardship, although to a much lessor extent (Job 42:10).
+The Bible states Job's tragic situation turned when he reached out, even in the midst of his personal misfortune and unselfishly prayed for his friends who were experiencing hardship, although to much lessor extent (Job 42:10).
 This teaches us to be outward focused (consider the plight of others) and that "God listens to the godly person who does His will" (Jn 9:31).